bjoydeep/architecture/hyperfleet/components/management-cluster-reconciler.md

+# Management Cluster Reconciler

+> **Note**: Despite the name, this implements a predictive agent pattern, not a traditional Kubernetes reconciler pattern.

 # Goal
-The goal is to ensure reliable hosted cluster provisioning that meets our 10-minute SLO while optimizing resource efficiency.
+The goal is to ensure reliable hosted cluster provisioning that meets our hosted cluster provisioning SLO while optimizing resource efficiency.
 Specifically, we need to:

-1. **Guarantee SLO Performance:** Always have sufficient management cluster capacity available to provision hosted clusters within 10 minutes
+1. **Guarantee SLO Performance:** Always have sufficient management cluster capacity available to provision hosted clusters within the SLO
 2. **Optimize Resource Efficiency:** Minimize over-provisioning and waste by maintaining "just enough" capacity ahead of demand

 The agent must balance these competing objectives - never compromising the SLO for cost savings, but also avoiding wasteful over-provisioning when demand patterns are predictable.